johan-bh/Social-Data---Final-Project/index.markdown

 #### can we find a link on business vandalism or problems with shoplifting etc, i know they changed the laws in the USA such that stealing under a certain amount isnt a severe felony

 <iframe src="/html_templates/interactive_plot_bokeh_case2.html" style="width:100%; height:720px;" frameborder="0"></iframe>

+Here, we observe a high incidence of burglary throughout all hours in general.
+Upon further visual analysis, it becomes evident that this trend is particularly prominent during the night hours.
+Such a conclusion could assist the user in understanding that if they were to open a business in NYC, implementing nightly security measures would be essential.
+This trend is especially pronounced during the month of June, indicating that additional security measures should be implemented around that time.

 ### Write some comments here
 <br/>